anishsainju/sandwich-club-android/README.md

-# Sandwich Club Project Starter Code
+# Sandwich Club Project
+A course project I did for my Grow with Google Android Developer Nanodegree Program at Udacity.
+I received the scholarship from Google on January, 2018 (Phase I) and April, 2018 (Phase II).

 ## Project Overview
 In this project, you will complete the **Sandwich Club** app to